Carbon (API): Architecture

 Carbon descends from the Toolbox, and as such, is composed of "Managers".
 Each Manager is a functionally related API, defining sets of data structures and functions to manipulate them.
 Managers are often interdependent or layered.
 Carbon consists of a broad set of functions for managing files, memory, data, the user interface, and other system services.
 It is implemented as any other API: in macOS, it is spread over several frameworks (each a structure built around a shared library), principally Carbon.framework, ApplicationServices.framework, and CoreServices.framework, and in classic Mac OS, it resides in a single shared library named CarbonLib.

-As an umbrella term encompassing all C-language API procedures accessing Mac-specific functionality, Carbon is not designed as a discrete system.
-Rather, it opens nearly all the functionality of macOS to developers who do not know the Objective-C language required for the broadly equivalent Cocoa API.
+Carbon is not a compatibility box; it is a native API for Mac OS X. It sits roughly alongside Cocoa in an architectural diagram.
+Carbon apps can use all of the native functionality of Mac OS X, and you can mix Carbon and Cocoa windows in the same process.

 Carbon is compatible with all of the several executable formats available for PowerPC Mac OS.
 Binary compatibility between Mac OS X and previous versions requires use of a Preferred Executable Format file, which Apple never supported in their Xcode IDE.

 Newer parts of Carbon tend to be much more object-oriented in their conception, most of them based on Core Foundation.
 Some Managers, such as the HIView Manager (a superset of the Control Manager), are implemented in C++, but Carbon remains a C API.